arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 ---
 ## A dripping tap - reasons

-Incorrect cartridge operation and leaking from the spout are among the most common problems associated with a dripping tap.
-They are not very serious situations, so you can fix the tap yourself.
+Incorrect cartridge operation and leaking from the spout are the most common problems associated with a dripping tap.
+They are not very serious issues, so you can easily fix the tap yourself.

-A properly working tap allows to use the kitchen and bathroom easily.
-Without it, everyday activities requiring water might become practically impossible.
-What if the spout is leaking, making you unable to use water? **A tap malfunction does not necessarily mean it has to be replaced.** Thanks to spare parts, you can fix the problem quickly and easily, and the device will work for many more years.
+A properly working tap lets you use the kitchen and bathroom easily.
+Without it, everyday activities requiring water would become practically impossible.
+What to do when the spout is leaking, making you unable to use water? **A tap malfunction does not necessarily mean the whole fitting has to be replaced.** Thanks to spare parts, you can fix the problem quickly and easily, prolonging the device's life for a long time.

 ## How to change a tap cartridge?
 You can do it yourself!

-If a tap is leaking, one might have to replace the cartridge in the tap.
-It's not very difficult but you need some specialist tools such as an Allen wrench.
+If a tap is leaking, the cartridge in the tap might need a replacement.
+It's not very difficult, but you need some specialist tools such as an Allen wrench.

 **First, cut off the water.** Then, you have to detach the handle.
 There is a cover underneath - you can detach it using your hand.
 Then, unscrew the bolt keeping the cartridge in place.
-At this stage, you can replace the cartridge.
+At this stage, you can easily replace the cartridge.

 {:.distinction.distinction-info.distinction-negative}

-It might turn out that the cartridge does not have to be replaced.
-If you notice that the bolt was not tight enough, you can eliminate the problem by simply tightening it.
+Perhaps the cartridge doesn't have to be replaced.
+If you notice the bolt is not tight enough, you can eliminate the problem by simply tightening it.

 ## Why replacing an old tap washer?

 There are many reasons for a leaking tap.
 The most common issue, especially in older devices, is a **worn washer**.
 You can, therefore, eliminate the problem of a dripping tap by simply replacing the element.
 It has lost its qualities over a long time of using it.

-Rubber elements protect the device against leaks but they get damaged after a while and lose their leaktightness abilities.
+Rubber elements protect the device against leaks, but they get worn off after a while.
+As a result - they lose their leak-tightness abilities.
 They are products of a limited longevity, especially if they are used intensely.
-You can solve the problem of a leaky tap yourself. **Washer replacement is a matter of just a few minutes of work and a very low cost.** Make sure to get the basic knowledge about it, so that you don't encounter any problems.
+You can solve the problem of a leaky tap yourself. **Washer replacement is just a matter of several minutes of work and a very low cost.** Make sure to get the basic knowledge about it, so that you don't encounter any problems.

 ![](/uploads/washer2.jpg)